Can an Independent Contractor Sue for Wrongful Termination?

 - Were you restrained from seeking business opportunities with other companies?

 - Was the work intended to continue indefinitely (as opposed to a specific period of time)?

 If the answer to any of the above questions is yes, then there may be indeed have been an employer-employee relationship, and wrongful termination laws might apply.
 Keep in mind that the list above is not exhaustive.

 If You Are Unsure If You Were an Independent Contractor or Employee, Contact Us to Learn More

 It is to your benefit to be an employee.
 As an employee in California, your employer is required to provide you with certain protections under both federal and state law.
 In addition to requirements related to insurance and taxes, the employer-employee relationship also means that the employer cannot make employment decisions – including hiring, firing, demotion, etc. – that violate employment laws relating to discrimination and harassment.

-For questions about wrongful termination, independent contractor status, or other employment law matters, contact the employment law attorneys at Sessions & Kimball LLP for a free consultation.
+For questions about wrongful termination, independent contractor status, or other employment law matters, contact the Orange County employment law attorneys at Sessions & Kimball LLP for a free consultation.